domRiddle/ASF/IPC.md

 On the lowest level there is **[ASF API](#asf-api)** that is the core of our IPC interface and allows everything else to operate.
 This is what you want to implement in your own tools, utilities and projects in order to communicate with ASF directly.

-On the medium ground there is our **[Swagger frontend](#swagger-frontend)** which acts as a frontend to ASF API.
+On the medium ground there is our **[Swagger documentation](#swagger-documentation)** which acts as a frontend to ASF API.
 This serves as a complete documentation of ASF API and also allows you to access it more easily.
 This is what you want to check if you're planning on writing a tool, utility or other projects that integrates with ASF.

 On the highest level there is **[ASF-ui](#asf-ui)** which is based on our ASF API and provides user-friendly way to execute various ASF actions.
 This is our default IPC interface designed for end-users, and a perfect example of what you can build with ASF API.
 If you'd like, you can use your own custom web UI to use with ASF, by specifying `--path` **[command-line argument](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Command-line-arguments#arguments)** and using custom `www` directory located there.